Drosanthemum speciosum

-Drosanthemum speciosum is a succulent plant in the Ice plant Family (Aizoaceae) and native to the Montague District in the south of the Cape Province of South Africa.
+Drosanthemum speciosum or royal dewflower is a succulent plant in the Ice plant Family (Aizoaceae) and native to the Montague District in the south of the Cape Province of South Africa.
 The flowers have two whorls of staminodes: The inner whorl of about thirty are very short and almost black.
 The outer whorl of about sixty are long and bright orange.